google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-precaching.md

 Workbox comes with tools to help with generating this list:

-- workbox-build
-  - This is an npm module that can be used in a gulp task or as an npm run script.
+- `workbox-build`: This is an npm module that can be used in a gulp task or as an npm run script.
-- workbox-webpack-plugin
-  - Webpack users can use the Workbox webpack plugin.
+- `workbox-webpack-plugin`: webpack users can use this plugin.
-- workbox-cli
-  - Our CLI can also be used to generate the list of assets and add them to your service worker.
+- `workbox-cli`: Our CLI can also be used to generate the list of assets and add them to your service worker.

 These tools make it easy to generate and use the list of assets for your site but you can generate the list yourself, just make sure you include unique